 What do you recommend to other inclusive business entrepreneurs?

 The Impact Stories are produced by the Inclusive Business Action Network (iBAN).
 They are created in close collaboration with the highlighted entrepreneurs and teams.
-The production of this Impact Story has been led by Susann Tischendorf (concept), Hong Anh Dao (video), Katharina Münster (text and graphics), Christopher Malapitan (illustrations), and Alexandra Harris (editing).
+The production of this Impact Story has been led by Susann Tischendorf (concept), Hong Anh Dao (video), Katharina Münster (text and infographics), Christopher Malapitan (illustrations), and Alexandra Harris (editing).
 The music is royalty free.
 All photographs are courtesy of Alliance Ginneries.